revk/SolarSystem/Manuals/Overview.md

 |`PANIC`|This is typically a manual input indicating a panic.
 Panic alarms do not depend on a zone being `ARMED`.
 A panic input is self clearing.
 This could be a panic button for a silent alarm perhaps, or could be an assistance input from a disabled toilet, for example.
 Obviously you can configure this to cause an alarm as needed.|
 |`ENGINEER`|This is a system wide setting which stops `TAMPER` from triggering an alarm.
 It can also be used an output, for example,` to a bell box to stop the bell making a noise.|

+### Arm/Strong arm

+Arming / disarming is done per area and can be several areas at once.
+This can be done from the web control pages.

+Arming (normally holding a fob for 3 seconds) will wait for `TAMPER`, `ACCESS` or `PRESENCE` to clear before arming, and if they take to long then arming fails.

+Strong arm (normally holding a fob for 10 seconds) will not wait for `TAMPER` or `ACCESS` to clear.
+This allows you to arm the system anyway.
+If the `TAMPER` or `ACCESS` stay then that is not a problem, but if any such input changes state that triggers a `PRESENCE` which sets the alarm.
+This is really a bodge to allow arming when something is broken, such as a window sensor, so as to allow arming rather than leaving the system unarmed.
+Be careful to consider who may be given permissions to do this.

+Disarming is done as a consequence of a valid use of a fob, allowed to disarm all the armed areas that are keeping a door in *deadlock*.

 ### Input/output timers